xanderdeseyn/react-native-responsive-linechart/docusaurus/docs/horizontalaxis.md

 ---

-import { Chart, HorizontalAxis, Area, VerticalAxis, Line, BoxTooltip } from '../../src'
+import { Chart, HorizontalAxis, Area, VerticalAxis, Line, BoxTooltip } from 'react-native-responsive-linechart'

 This component draws an axis on the X plane.